ThrennPL/GD_python/README.en.md

 ## Example Usage

-1. Enter process description in the text field.
+1. Enter a process description.
-2. Select template type (PlantUML/XML) and prompt template.
+2. Select a diagram type and prompt template.
-3. Choose diagram type.
-4. Click "Send" – AI model will generate diagram code.
-5. Diagram will be displayed as SVG (or XML).
-6. In case of errors, PlantUML code will be automatically verified by AI.
-7. You can also check process description correctness through AI.
+3. Click "Validate" to check the description.
+4. Click "Generate Diagram" to create and display the diagram.
+5. Use the export buttons to save the diagram in the desired format.

+## Notes
+- SVG Generation:
+The application does not use plantuml.com for SVG rendering.
+Instead, it uses a local plantuml.jar and Java, ensuring privacy and offline capability.

+- Error Handling:
+The application provides clear error messages for missing dependencies, invalid input, or export issues.

+- Extensibility:
+You can add new prompt templates by placing files in the prompt_templates/ directory and registering them in the code.

 Use Case Diagram:
 ![Use Case Diagram](https://github.com/user-attachments/assets/bcac902f-0fe5-48b9-8088-968c597ffb62)